wp-plugins/all-in-one-event-calendar/readme.txt

 8. Front-end: Month view of calendar with active tag filter
 9. Front-end: Agenda view of calendar
 10. Settings page
+11. Upcoming Events widget
+12. Upcoming Events widget - configuration options

 == Upgrade Notice ==

 = 1.0.3 =
-When upgrading to version `1.0.3` you must reactivate the plugin.
+When upgrading to from below `1.0.3` you must reactivate the plugin.